Compound interest is the interest you earn on the sum of your initial principal amount and the interest accumulated.

 What else compounds other than money and mathematical equations?

 Compound interest is well known in the field of modern finance but money is not the only thing that compounds.
 The power of compounding applies far beyond the realms of finance.
 Knowledge, relationships, marketing, sales or ideas are all compoundable.
 Even in sports.
 Score built on momentum can compound during the game.

 Knowledge compounds rapidly, as you read more, the more connections you can make across different ideas and fields, leading to a prosperous snowball effect.
 The more you do of something, the more it reinforces.

 You often get an advice to make daily improvements because it has long-term effects.
-That is called compounding, my friend.
+That is called compounding.
 If you focus on improving 1% on daily basis, after a year, you'll be 37 times better than where you started.
 It can also have the opposite effect.
 As you decline 1% on a daily basis, you'll be far worse than where you started.

 Compounding is Slow

 Compounding take a long time which requires focus and dedication.
 Therefore, compound interest is an exponential effect rather than a linear effect.
 We can visualize this by drawing out a hockey stick.
 Initially, it starts out slow and then it exponentially grows.
 If you don’t interrupt it, compounding produces a fortune.

 Compounding tiny excellence is what creates big excellence.
 So focus on compounding good habits and drain out the bad habits because focusing on bad habits can compound in the wrong direction and can turn out to be expensive.

 Compound interest is the eighth wonder of the world.
 He who understands it, earns it … he who doesn’t … pays it. ― Albert Einstein